Code-Institute-Submissions/MS1_Round_the_Bend/README.md

         1. The user can reach the "Contact" page by either selecting the link in the navigation bar or the call to action button in the "Connect" section on the "Home" page.
         2. On the "Contact" page the user can fill out the form on the page.
-        3. Alternatively, the footer contains links to the organisation's Facebook and Instagram page.
+        3. Alternatively, the footer contains links to the organisation's social media presence.
         4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.

     5. As a visiting user, I want to be able to view the details of the routes.